learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 ```

 All of the file and module imports are done for you, so you just need to focus
 on the JSX for these components.
+You're free to make new components when you
+feel that doing so is warranted.

 ### index.js

-Our `index.js` file is completed for us.
-It loads the `BrowserRouter` component
+Our `index.js` file is currently just rendering our Home component.
+You'll need
-from React Router, as well as `App` as the top level component.
+to update it to provide routing to our application using `createBrowserRouter`
+and `RouterProvider`.

+You'll need to provide routes for `/`, `/directors`, `/actors`, and `/movie`.
+The `/movie` route should also include a URL parameter called `title`.

+>**Note**: You'll need to save your array of route objects to the `routes`
+>variable within this file, then pass that variable to `createBrowserRouter`.
+>The `route` variable is being used in the tests - _if you do not save your
+>routes to this variable, you will not pass the tests_.

 ### data.js